NUSHArXiv/CAPCalculator/README.md

 # CAPCalculator
+**Done by Prannaya Gupta**

+Part of Lab 2 in the CS4131 Module at NUS High School
-An application to calculate Cumulative Average Point (CAP).

-Made as part of CS4131 Module at NUS High School.
+An application to calculate Cumulative Average Point (CAP) at NUS High School.